Ronaldo is under fire again - Qatar 2022 will define the 'bulletproof' striker's World Cup legacy

 However, as they have belatedly realised at Old Trafford, focusing on one individual is not always good for the group.

 Particularly when the goals begin to dry up.
-Ronaldo has scored just once in the Premier League this season, and only twice in his last nine outings for Portugal.
+Ronaldo scored just once in the Premier League this season, and has struck only twice in his last nine outings for Portugal.

-Of course, the five-time Ballon d'Or winner should still lead the Seleccao attack in Qatar, though his case has been undeniably strengthened by Diogo Jota's injury-enforced absence and Joao Felix's rotten situation at Atletico Madrid.
+Of course, the five-time Ballon d'Or winner should still lead the Seleccao attack in Thursday's clash with Ghana, though his case has been undeniably strengthened by Diogo Jota's injury-enforced absence and Joao Felix's rotten situation at Atletico Madrid.

 As well as his physical condition, though, his mental state will also be fascinating.
 After all, Bruno Fernandes hardly looked pleased to see his United team-mate when they were reunited at international level, while Joao Cancelo appeared to want little to do with the Seleccao skipper.